AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 }13.
 Gradients Always Blue-to-Purple

-When AI generates gradients, they go from blue to purple.
-Always.
-We found this specific gradient direction in 41% of AI sites with gradients.
-Fix: use unexpected gradient pairs.
-Amber to rose.
-Teal to lime.
-Or use single-hue gradients that shift in lightness only.
+When AI generates gradients, they run blue to purple.
+Always — we found this exact gradient in 41% of AI sites that use one.
+Use unexpected pairs: amber to rose, teal to lime, or single-hue gradients that shift in lightness only.
+See The Tailwind Blue-Purple Gradient: AI's Signature Move.

 14. bg-gradient-to-r as Default

-The gradient direction is always left-to-right (bg-gradient-to-r).
-Real design uses radial gradients, conic gradients, gradients at unusual angles (135deg, 200deg), or even mesh gradients.
-A bg-gradient-to-br alone is an improvement.
+The direction is always left-to-right (bg-gradient-to-r).
+Real design uses radial and conic gradients, unusual angles (135deg, 200deg), or mesh gradients.
+Even switching to bg-gradient-to-br is an improvement.

 15. No Dark Mode Consideration

-AI generates light mode only.
-There are no dark: variants, no prefers-color-scheme media queries, no theme toggle.
-In 2026, shipping without dark mode is like shipping without mobile support in 2016.
-It is not optional.
+AI ships light mode only: no dark: variants, no prefers-color-scheme, no toggle.
+In 2026, shipping without dark mode is like shipping without mobile in 2016.
+Not optional.

-For a deep dive into how AI handles color and how Sailop generates alternatives, read Procedural Design Systems: How Sailop Generates Infinite Palettes.
+For how Sailop generates alternatives, read Procedural Design Systems: How Sailop Generates Infinite Palettes.

 Part 2: Typography Patterns

 Typography is the second most visible dimension and one where AI is remarkably predictable.
-We identified 12 patterns.
+Twelve patterns.

 1. Inter as Default

-Inter is the most common font in AI-generated sites.
-It appears in 47% of our sample.
-Inter is a good font, but when half the web uses it, it becomes invisible.
+Inter is the most common font in AI output — 47% of our sample.
+It is a good font, but when half the web uses it, it becomes invisible.
 It signals "I did not choose a font."
-Consider alternatives like Satoshi, General Sans, Outfit, or Source Serif for a different feel.
-Read our full analysis in The Typography Problem: Why Inter is Killing Your Brand.
+Try Satoshi, General Sans, Outfit, or Source Serif.
+Full breakdown in The Typography Problem: Why Inter is Killing Your Brand.
+The newer twist is Geist — see Geist, the New Inter.

 2. Roboto Fallback

-When AI does not use Inter, it uses Roboto.
-This is the Android system font and it carries strong associations with Google's Material Design.
-Unless you are building for that ecosystem, it makes your site look like a Google product.
+When AI skips Inter, it reaches for Roboto — the Android system font, heavy with Material Design associations.
+Unless you are building for that ecosystem, it makes your site read as a Google product.

 3. Poppins for "Friendly"